 - Loan to Value Greater than 90% = 0.95

-Currently FHA MIP Fee may be canceled - Expires June 3, 2013
+FHA MIP Fee cannot canceled on loans closed after June 3, 2013

 FHA Upfront Mortgage Insurance (UFMIP) Fee is refundable.

-A portion of UFMIP may be refunable under the following conditions:
+A portion of UFMIP may be refundable under the following conditions: